Supernovuh/PICO-multithreading-POC/README.md

 # Pico-start-code
-Simple code to use both cores on the raspberry pi pico in order to visually notify user when the setup code is done/when main starts
+Code to notify user when specified 'setup' code has completed by blinking the onboard LED while the code is running and setting it as solid when the main function starts

-unfinished
+proof of concept - this solves a basically nonexistent issue - proves the use of two threads on a raspberry pi pico

-How to use (when done)
+How to use

-add a function where specified, this will be starting code.
-The onboard LED (pin 25 unless otherwise specified) will blink while the code sets up.
-When the LED is done blinking the code is set up.

-WORK IN PROGRESS

-done, next comes documentation
+1 - Specify what pin the LED is on - line 13

+2 - Set function to run when the PICO gets power - lines 25-26

+3 - Set code to run while setup function is running - 41-42 (dont edit to leave the LED blinking)

+4 - Enter main code - line 48